microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 from the table above.
 This allows us to differentiate between shaders validated by a "final" validator.

-### IDxcValidator API Update

-A new `IDxcValidator` API flag is needed to avoid container hashing and unnecessary overhead when used by runtime validation.

-Propose adding `DxcValidatorFlags_SkipHash = 8` flag to `dxcapi.h`.
-This will
-indicate to the validator that container hashing is not requested, avoiding an extra copy of the shader and the hashing operation, which is not needed for runtime or sdklayers use cases.

-The runtime attempts to use the `DxcValidatorFlags_SkipHash` flag, and if it sees `E_INVALIDARG` from running on an old validator falls back to not specifying the flag, at the cost of extra overhead.

 ### Compatibility

 This proposal is fully backwards compatible to older shader models since the